 To build a capable workforce, it is paramount that you invest inadequate employee training.
 The main issue with this when it comes to government institutions is the large number of employees that need to be trained and have their knowledge and competence tested.
 In the past, this used to be a tedious, expensive process, but with the advance of information technology, it’s not nearly as bad as it used to be back in the day.

-Today, we want to talk a bit about how implementing an E-learning training in government institutions can help you regulate training and testing costs, as well as significantly increase the efficiency of employee training.
+Today, we want to talk a bit about how implementing E-learning training in government institutions can help you regulate training and testing costs, as well as significantly increase the efficiency of employee training.

-One of the main concerns of a government-based institution when it comes to E-learning is the concept of the Cloud.
+One of the main concerns of a government-based institution regarding E-learning is the concept of the Cloud.
 Because information is being stored and shared online, many people are rightfully worried that it might fall into the wrong hands.
-This concern is so large that many institutions are not even allowed to store information on servers that are outside the country.
-The opinion that data is much safer on an offline, hard medium such as an external hard disk locked away in a drawer is completely understandable, but not necessarily correct.
+This concern is so significant that many institutions are not even allowed to store information on servers outside the country.
+The opinion that data is much safer on an offline, challenging medium such as an external hard disk locked away in a drawer is entirely understandable but not necessarily correct.

 According to recent studies, there is no significant difference when it comes to security.
 The studies inconclusively proved that the means of access matter far more than the actual location of the data.
 Your data remains safe as long as the server’s security is sufficient.
 And when you consider the many benefits that storing data on the Cloud can have for your company versus the negligibly small risk, it’s a no-brainer.

 Taking a course online has completely transformed how we view education, and as technology improves, so will the courses that become accessible to us via the Internet.
 Back in the day, the company would have to pay transportation and hotel fees for employees to attend a centralized course at a specific time and place – now, they can do it from the comfort of their homes.